ourcodingclub/ourcodingclub.github.io/_posts/2017-11-11-popchange.md

     labs(fill = "Slope\n", title = "Anseriformes"))  # \n adds a blank line below the legend title
 ```

+Note that putting your entire ggplot code in brackets () creates the figure and then shows it in the plot viewer.
+If you don't have the brackets, you've only created the object, but haven't visualized it.
+You would then have to call the object such that it will be displayed by just typing `EU_pop` after you've created the "EU_pop" object.

 __We can save our map using `ggsave()` from the `ggplot2` package.
 The default `width` and `height` are measured in inches.
 If you want to swap to pixels or centimeters, you can add `units = "px"` or `units = "cm"` inside the `ggsave()` brackets, e.g. `ggsave(object, filename = "mymap.png", width = 1000, height = 1000, units = "px"`.__

 ```r